Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Experimental Analysis

-We now correlate the evenness metrics with the \emph{adversarial robustness} $\set R$, introduced in Section~\ref{subsect:adv-robust}.
-Figure~\ref{fig:mscore_scatter} shows the relationship between this value and the evenness metrics for $100$ samples chosen from the test set, reported for each explainability technique.
-From this broader view, we can see how the evenness values calculated on top of the \gradin and \intgrad explanations present a significant connection to the adversarial robustness.
-This seems not to be applicable to the \grad technique, and specifically against the linear classifiers, whose dots in Figure~\ref{fig:mscore_scatter} are perfectly vertical-aligned.
+We now correlate the evenness metrics with the \emph{adversarial robustness metric} $\set R$, introduced in Sect.~\ref{subsect:adv-robust}.
+Fig.~\ref{fig:mscore_scatter} shows the relationship between this value and the evenness metrics for $100$ samples chosen from the test set of \DDrebin (Fig.~\ref{fig:mscore_scatter_drebin}) and \DTesseract (Fig.~\ref{fig:mscore_scatter_parrot}), reported for each explainability technique.
+From this broader view, we can see how the evenness values calculated on top of the \gradin and \intgrad explanations present a significant connection to the adversarial robustness metric for both datasets.
+This seems not applicable to the \grad technique, which appears to be weakly correlated with explanation evenness.
+Specifically, we observe in Fig.~\ref{fig:mscore_scatter} that the dots of the linear classifiers are perfectly vertical-aligned.
 This fact is caused by the constant value of the gradient across all the samples, which implies constant values for the evenness metrics as well.
+The reliability of this technique appears to be low even in the case of SVM-RBF, especially for the \DTesseract dataset where we observe a negative correlation with the explanation evenness.

-In order to assess the statistical significance of this plot, we also compute the associated correlation values with three different metrics: Pearson (P), Spearman Rank (S), Kendall's Tau (K).
-They are shown in Table~\ref{tab:mscore_correlation}.
+In order to assess the statistical significance of these plots, we also compute the associated correlation values with three different metrics: Pearson (P), Spearman Rank (S), Kendall's Tau (K).
+The results are shown in Tab.~\ref{tab:mscore_correlation_drebin} and Tab.~\ref{tab:mscore_correlation_parrot}.
+In the case of \DDrebin data, we obtain a strong $p$-val $\ll 0.05$ for all the tested classifiers using both \gradin and \intgrad, confirming the validity of our findings from Fig.~\ref{fig:mscore_scatter}.
+The same is valid in the case of \DTesseract data, with $p$-val $< 0.01$ for the two explanation techniques and both evenness metrics in all cases.

-Finally, we inquire whether the connection between the evenness metrics and the detection performance of a classifier can provide a global assessment of its robustness.
-Figure~\ref{fig:er_scatter} shows the correlation between the explanation evenness and the mean detection rate under attack, calculated for $\varepsilon$ in the range $[1,50]$.
-Similarly to the previous test, \gradin and \intgrad explanations present a significant connection to the adversarial robustness in most cases, while the \grad technique does to a less extent.
+We also inquire whether the connection between the evenness metrics and the detection performance of a classifier can provide a global assessment of its robustness.
+Fig.~\ref{fig:er_scatter_drebin} and Fig.~\ref{fig:er_scatter_parrot} show the correlation between the explanation evenness and the mean detection rate under attack, calculated for $\varepsilon$ in the range $[1,50]$.
+Similarly to the previous tests, the uniformity metrics computed on the explanations from \gradin and \intgrad techniques present a significant connection to the detection rate, also witnessed by the $p$-values mostly under 0.01 for both datasets.
+Finally, the correlation with the \grad is again scarce, showing how this technique is not reliable to obtain information about the adversarial robustness of the tested classifiers to sparse evasion attacks.